leonav-unizar/AvaddonDecryptor/README.md

 }
 ```

-2) If you have extracted multiple keys from Avaddon process, drop a file to the filesystem so Avaddon encrypts it.
-Keep the original file,
+2) If you have extracted multiple keys from the Avaddon process, drop a file to the
-so the script can check whether the key is valid or not (if decrypting it results
+filesystem so Avaddon encrypts it.
+Keep the original file, so the script can check
-in the original file).
-Remember to pause the Avaddon process so it does not encrypt
+whether the key is valid or not (if decrypting it results in the original file).
-any further.
+Remember to pause the Avaddon process so it does not encrypt any further.

 3) In case you extracted a single valid key, you can run the command as follows (no need for admin):